Instructions to Authors (Editorial policies)

 - • When quoting from other sources, a reference number should be cited after the author’s name or at the end of the quotation.

-Manuscript preparation differs according to the publication type (original articles, reviews, case studies, essays, training materials, editorials, book reviews, correspondence, video clips, etc.).
+Manuscript preparation differs according to the publication type (original articles, research notes, book reviews, etc.).
 Other types of publications can be negotiated with the Editorial Board.

 6.2 Original Articles

 The manuscript for an original article should be organized in the following sequence: title page, abstract and keywords, main text, conflict of interest, acknowledgments, funding, references.
 The figures should be received as separate files.
 Maximum length: 10,000 words of text (not including the abstract, tables, figures, and references) with no more than a total of 10 tables and/or figures.

 6.2.1 Title PageThe following items should be included on the title page: 1) the title of the manuscript, 2) the list of authors, 3) each author’s affiliation and information(cv, within 130 words), 4) the name and e-mail address of the corresponding author, 5) when applicable, the source of any research funding and a list of where and when a portion of the study has been presented elsewhere, 6) a running title of fewer than 50 characters, and 7) ORCID (Open Researcher and Contributor ID).